-Any request for access to health records must be made in writing to the Disclosure Team, by yourself or your nominated representative.
+Any request for access to your health records can be made via post, email or telephone to the Disclosures Team, by you or your nominated representative.

-- To apply for access to your health record you should ask the Disclosure Team (see under Useful Contacts) for an application form.
-This form should be completed and returned to the Disclosure Team, including the necessary identification documents (copies only - not originals). - Upon receipt of the application form the Disclosure Team will ensure that your application form has been correctly completed and that you have included the appropriate identification documents. - 3.
-Your information is then sent to the Appropriate Health Care Professional. - 4.
+- To apply for access to your health record you can ask the Disclosures Team (see the 'contact details for the Disclosures Teams' section) for an application form.
+This form can be completed and returned to the Disclosures Team, including the necessary identification documents (copies only - not originals). - Upon receipt of the request for information, the Disclosures Team will ensure that the appropriate information and identification documentation have been provided to enable your request to be processed. - Your request to access your health records will be processed under Data Protection legislation. - 4.
 The Appropriate Health Care Professional will decide whether full access is to be granted or whether there is information that needs to be withheld i.e. third party information or information likely to cause a risk of serious harm to you or others. - 5.
-The Disclosure Team will contact you to arrange collection or delivery of the information that has been identified for disclosure.
-In a circumstance where your full health record is withheld the Disclosure Team will send a written response to you.
+The Disclosures Team will contact you to arrange collection or delivery of the information that has been identified for disclosure.
+In a circumstance where your full health record is withheld the Disclosures Team will send a written response to you.